-The North London Collegiate School Maths Department is keen to ensure that all girls leave the School with confidence in their mathematical abilities, an ability to think creatively and flexibly, and an appreciation for the subject.
+The Maths Department is keen to ensure that all students leave the School with confidence in their mathematical abilities and a facility to think creatively, flexibly and logically.

-We are also delighted that department was a finalist in the TES Maths Team of the Year Awards, for its progressive teaching ethos, and ability to motivate young women to pursue STEM careers.
+We are delighted that in 2018 our department was a finalist in the TES Maths Team of the Year Awards, for its progressive teaching ethos and ability to motivate young women to pursue STEM careers.

-All girls take part in the Junior, Intermediate and Senior Mathematical Challenges, and are highly successful.
+Many students take part in the Junior, Intermediate and Senior Mathematical Challenges and are highly successful.
 The School is also a strong player in the Hans Woyda Mathematics Quiz.
-The teams for the Junior and Senior Mathematical Team challenges regularly reach the final, or get very close to winning outright!
-There are a number of maths clubs catering for all ages, which provide opportunities for students to engage in problem solving, and discover aspects of mathematics beyond the syllabus.
-These clubs are run by experienced staff, whilst the junior club is run by the Sixth Form students in the Maths Society.
-The well-established Supermentoring scheme pairs older girls with younger ones, to share expertise in solving challenging problems.
-The Mathematics Society organises lectures led by girls, and also a termly magazine.
-Both can be found on the website, www.nlcsmaths.com.
+The teams for the Junior and Senior Mathematical Team Challenges regularly reach the final.
+There are a number of maths clubs catering for all ages, which provide opportunities for students to engage in problem-solving and discover aspects of mathematics beyond the syllabus.
+These clubs are run by experienced staff while the junior club is run by the Sixth Form students in the Maths Society.
+The well-established Super-mentoring scheme pairs older girls with younger ones to share expertise in solving challenging problems.
+The Mathematics Society organises lectures led by students and also a termly magazine.

-The department also has a website which aims to encourage independent learning (through the provision of revision notes and other materials) and mathematical curiosity, as well as giving girls information about careers in mathematics and other STEM subjects, and opportunities to find work experience.
+The department even has its own website (www.nlcsmaths.com) which aims to encourage independent learning and mathematical curiosity, as well as giving students information about careers in mathematics and other STEM subjects and opportunities to find work experience.